Butterfly Kisses (song)

-"Butterfly Kisses" is a song written by Bob Carlisle and Randy Thomas from Carlisle's third studio album Butterfly Kisses (Shades of Grace).
+"Butterfly Kisses" is a song written by Bob Carlisle and Randy Thomas from Carlisle's third studio album, Butterfly Kisses (Shades of Grace).
 The song was written for Carlisle's daughter Brooke's 16th birthday.
 Carlisle also wrote a journal, Butterfly Kisses for Fathers and Their Daughters.
-The last track of the Butterfly Kisses (Shades Of Grace) is a country remix of the song, where instruments like the Pedal Steel Guitar and Fiddle are added as instruments.
+The last track of Butterfly Kisses (Shades Of Grace) is a country version of the song, where instruments like the pedal steel guitar and fiddle are added.
 There have been many cover versions of the song including Raybon Brothers, Jeff Carson, Westlife and Cliff Richard.

 Chart performance

 Carlisle's rendition of the song became a major radio hit in United States, reaching the top 10 of Hot 100 Airplay and becoming a number-one single on the Adult Contemporary chart.
 The song also received a Dove Award for Song of the Year, as well as a Grammy Award for Best Country Song.
 It is also Carlisle's only chart single.